dhis2/developer-portal/blog/2024-11-28-developer-portal-restructure.md

 ### Splitting of Guides & Tutorials from Reference Docs

-Previously both Guides & Tutorial and References were found in the same section, hidden under the "docs" label in the top-level navigation.
+Previously, all guides, tutorial and references were found in the same section, hidden under the "docs" label in the top-level navigation.
 However, as the Developer Portal has grown, we've decided to split these two parts into two separate top-level sections.
-Guides & Tutorials can be found in the [Guides & Tutorials section](/docs), while References can be found in the [References section](/docs/references).
+Guides & Tutorials can be found in the [Guides & Tutorials section](/docs), while References can be found in the [Reference Docs section](/docs/references).
 This makes it easier to find the information you need, and also makes it easier to add new sections in the future.

 ## Searching within Developer Portal & AI